mlc-ai/mlc-llm/docs/get_started/project_overview.rst

 - **chat config**: The chat configuration includes settings that allow customization of parameters such as temperature and system prompt.
   The default chat config usually resides in the same directory as model weights.
-  A chat config also contains the following two meta-data fields that are used in
+  A chat config also contains the following two meta-data fields that are used in multi-model support settings.

-  - ``local_id`` The key uniquely identifies the model within an app.
+  - ``local_id``, which uniquely identifies the model within an app, and
-  - ``model_lib`` This key specifies which model library to use.
+  - ``model_lib``, which specifies which model library to use.

 Model Preparation
 -----------------